 Example: Auction Domain

-Complete walkthrough of an auction aggregate with time-based validation and the Clock pattern.
+Complete walkthrough of an auction aggregate with time-based validation, the Clock pattern, event upcasting, and projections.

 This example walks through the auction domain sample.
-It demonstrates infrastructure injection via the Clock pattern, multi-validation command handlers, rejection events, and no-op apply handlers.
+It demonstrates infrastructure injection via the Clock pattern, multi-validation decide handlers, rejection events, no-op evolve handlers, event upcasting, and projections with ViewStore.

 Full source: samples/sample-auction — clone and run locally with